 Container Image Registry (CIR);

-Container Infrastructure Service Cluster Management (CCM).
+Container Infrastructure Service Cluster Management (CCM);

+Management Data Analytics Function (MDAF).

-A series of management service interfaces are exposed by the CISM, CIR and CCM functions, which are invoked by consumers within NFV-MANO and/or consumers outside NFV-MANO.
+A series of management service interfaces are exposed by the CISM, CIR, and CCM functions, which are invoked by consumers within NFV-MANO and/or consumers outside NFV-MANO.
 The consumers within NFV-MANO include:

 The NFVO consumes management service interfaces produced by the CISM.